Renal cortical necrosis occurs as a result of severe systemic illness in a variety of settings and can result in permanent renal impairment.

 - transfusion reaction

 - microangiopathic hemolysis

 - renal transplantation

-Contrast-enhanced CT demonstrates a non-enhancing renal cortex.
+Contrast-enhanced CT demonstrates a non-enhancing renal cortex and a normal enhancing renal medulla (reverse rim sign).
 A very thin rim of contrast enhancement (cortical rim sign) may persist and should not be mistaken for adequate perfusion.

 Eventually dystrophic calcification of the renal cortex may be seen (cortical nephrocalcinosis).